 Finally, feel free to do something creative!
 If you would like to write a testimonial about your program explaining its influence on you, please send this to us or tag us in your post.
 We also welcome video submissions from students who would like to show off their creative side.
 Finally, if you post any throwback photos from abroad tag us in your photos and use the hashtag #uwyoabroad!

-Every November during International Education Week, the Education Abroad Office hosts a photo contest for students to show off their photos!
-We offer four categories for students to submit up to two photos in each:
+Every Fall Semester, the Education Abroad Office hosts a photo contest for students to show off their photos!
+We offer three categories for students to submit up to three photos in their respective category:

 Many of the activities on this page can be completed as a Cheney giveback: Becoming a UWYO Abroad Ambassador, writing a postcard from abroad, writing us a testimonial, working on a creative project, or submitting your photos to the #UWYOAbroad Photo Contest!
 However, if none of these appeal to you, there are many other ways you can complete the giveback requirement of the Cheney International Scholarship.
 If any of the ways to give back on this page interest you, please email uwyoabd@uwyo.edu.